liminalproperty/liminalproperty.github.io/privacy.md

     obligations or my legitimate interests.

--   I will share your data with third parties who provide services to me, for example with banks and accountants to who process my financial data, or with service providers who provide storage for my address books or email data.
+-   I will share your data with third parties who provide services to me, for example with banks and accountants to who process my financial data, with service providers who provide storage for my address books or email data, or with contractors who perform work at the property.
 This will generally be on the basis of my legitimate interests, to comply with my legal obligations, or on the basis of our contract or potential contract.